1. Responsibility for the Processing of Your Personal Data (Controller)

 3.1.
 Personal data that we collect from you:

 3.1.1.
 If you are our customer, we will process the personal data you share with us when you contact us (e.g. via contact form, by e-mail or via your customer account).
 For example, this includes your name and e-mail address.
 This is done for the performance of the contract concluded with you pursuant to point (b) of Art.
 6 (1) GDPR.
+We use the services of Typeform (TYPEFORM S.L., Carrer de Bac de Roda, 163, 08018 Barcelona, Spain) to process enquiries sent through the contact form.
+TYPEFORM’s privacy policies are available here: https://admin.typeform.com/to/dwk6gt.

 3.1.2.
 When using our online zone via your customer account by means of a compensation or donation for a climate protection project and the associated contract conclusion, we process the personal data you share with us, which are required for the initiation of this contract via our online zone, for its performance and, if applicable, for the provision of a warranty or for the unwinding of the contract (point (b) of Art.
 6 (1) GDPR).
 Among other things, the processed data include your address, your date of birth and your account/payment data.
 During the electronic order process, your technical connection data are collected as well.
 Erasure of your customer account is possible whenever you wish.
-This can be done by means of a message to email@example.com using a function for this purpose in the customer account.
+This can be done by means of a message to firstname.lastname@example.org or using a function for this purpose in the customer account.

 We may also process the data you specify for the purpose of informing you by mail about other interesting products from our portfolio.
 The legal basis for this is point (f) of Art.
 6 (1) GDPR.